boldyshev/mrz_country/README.md

 This project implements a machine learning pipeline to identify the country of origin from synthetic passport images.
 It employs a two-stage approach: (1) detecting the Machine Readable Zone (MRZ) using a fine-tuned YOLOX-S model, and (2) recognizing text within the MRZ using a pre-trained OCR model to determine the country code.

-* No mistakes on the dataset after using Hamming distance postrocessing
+* No mistakes on the dataset after using Hamming distance postprocessing
 * Average 0.45 sec inference time on 12/24 core CPU and 3090 GPU